TyBeen/ZorkGame/README.md

 * Type help in the game for a list of commands and what they do to help you understand how to play the game
 * Enjoy the game!

+There is an end to this game and you will be told once you have beaten the game.